CCSL Approved Funding

 2) Each individual claiming reimbursement must fill in their own expense report.

-3) The name, current address, email, Concordia employee ID (if applicable) of the person claiming reimbursement must be written on the expense report, along with their signature as the Claimant.
-If you have a Concordia employee ID please ensure that it is written on the expense report.
+3) The name, current address, email, Concordia employee ID (if applicable) of the person claiming reimbursement must be included on the expense report, along with their signature as the Claimant.
+If you are able to print the finalized copy, sign and scan the expense report, please do.
+If not, please save the unsigned, finalized copy of the expense report as a PDF and include it with your submission.
+Email the expense report and associated copies/scans of the original, itemized receipts as attachments to email@example.com.
+Please be sure to include the project name and/or number in the subject line.
+If you have a Concordia employee ID please ensure that it is included on the expense report.

 4) Fill in the date, description, amount of each expense and the fund/org code is DEAN12.
-Only ORIGINAL receipts or paid invoices are accepted (with a vendor receipt or credit card statement as proof of payment).
+A scan or high quality photo of the ORIGINAL, itemized receipts or paid invoices are accepted required (with a vendor receipt or credit card statement as proof of payment).
 Sample

 5) Mileage claims: a printout from Google maps is required showing the start and end point and total number of kilometers covered for the trip.
 A reason for the trip must also be provided.